Mahonia trifoliolata

 Family: Berberidaceae

-Plant Description: Evergreen shrub attaining a height of 2 m with tiff, spiny, holly like, trifoliate, alternate leaves.
+Plant Description: Evergreen shrub attaining a height of 2 m. with stiff, spiny, holly-like, trifoliate, alternate leaves.

-Plant Trivia: Flowers pollinate by utilizing explosive anthers which when stimulated by buzzing sound explode covering the pollinator with pollen which will then be carried to the stigma of another flower.
+Plant Trivia: Flowers pollinate by utilizing explosive anthers which, when stimulated by buzzing sound, explode covering the pollinator with pollen which will then be carried to the stigma of another flower.
 Agarito means “little sour” in Spanish.
-Early Texas pioneers found that the gray stems contained yellow wood which along with the root produced yellow dye.
-In 17th C, Nicholas Culper noted that hair washed in lye (sodium hydroxide) made of barberry ashes mixed with water would turn yellow; there have been barberry blonds ever sense.
+Early Texas pioneers found that the gray stems contained yellow wood, which, along with the root, produced yellow dye.
+In the 17th century, Nicholas Culper noted that hair washed in lye (sodium hydroxide) made of barberry ashes mixed with water would turn yellow; there have been barberry blonds ever since.

-Occurrence: Chaparral, rocky slopes, thickets, open woodlands from coastal south Texas northwest and westward into the Trans-Peos
+Occurrence: Chaparral, rocky slopes, thickets, open woodlands from coastal southern Texas northwest and westward into the Trans-Pecos

 Bloom Period: February-April

 Plant Use: Red berries make excellent jelly.
-Many birds and mammals are known to eat the fruit including cardinals, mockingbirds, racoons, opossums, gray foxes, and coyotes.
+Many birds, such cardinals and mockingbirds, and mammals, such as racoons, opposums, gray foxes, and coyotes, are known to eat the fruit.
 The leaves are browsed by white-tailed deer.
 The reddish new leaf growth is tart and tasty and makes a unique garnish for salads.